St. John Properties: Developing with a Long View

 Pictured are members of the Gold Star Mothers Maryland Chapter during the 2016 dedication ceremony in honor of Gold Star Mothers and Gold Star Families at Aberdeen Proving Ground (APG) in Aberdeen, Maryland.

 Sharon Akers, vice president of corporate relations and executive director of the foundation, says the foundation’s main focus is on education – particularly the transformative power of education to change lives and strengthen communities.
-The most notable contribution that St. John has made to date is to his alma matter, the University of Maryland, College Park.
+The most notable contribution that St. John has made to date is to his alma mater, the University of Maryland, College Park.
 The university recently constructed the 187,000-square-foot Edward St. John Learning and Teaching Center.
 The facility encourages a new way of teaching that focuses on collaboration and problem-solving between students that is facilitated by instructors.
 The whole experience moves away from traditional lectures by faculty.
 The building has 12 classrooms and nine teaching labs, serving more than 12,000 students per day, and it acts as a national model of collaborative learning and teaching, according to Akers.

 Another example of the company’s extraordinary generosity took place at The GATE, an office and technology park developed on Aberdeen Proving Ground (APG) in Aberdeen, Maryland.
 St. John Properties learned of the tragic death in August 2014 of Maj.
 Gen. Harold Greene in Afghanistan.
 The general had served at APG before his deployment to Afghanistan and was the highest-ranking officer killed offshore in combat since the Vietnam War.
 Wanting to honor the general and other fallen heroes along with their families, St. John Properties commissioned local artists to create a special tribute to the general.
 In September 2015, the Fallen Star Memorial at APG was dedicated.
 In October 2016, a second sculpture was dedicated at the memorial to honor Gold Star Mothers and Gold Star Families for their immense sacrifices.